Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 addition to the standard single extra attack she gets from flurry of blows, she gets a second extra attack at her full base attack bonus.

+### Unarmed Strike
-**Unarmed Strike:** At 1st level, a monk gains Improved Unarmed Strike as a bonus feat.
+At 1st level, a monk gains Improved Unarmed Strike as a bonus feat.
 A monk's attacks may be with either fist interchangeably or even from elbows, knees, and feet.
 This means that a monk may even make unarmed strikes with her hands full.
 There is no such